Loop the Loop Artist Residencies 2018

 Or you can just sit and reflect to the intricate beauty.

 It was a splendid little event full of vibrant open minded people inspired by a diverse cultural mix!'
-Artist- Chartwell Dutiro
+Artist- the late Chartwell Dutiro